TheNightdrivingAvenger/primitive-BitTorrent-client/README.md

 It may be full of other bugs and errors, but most of the time it works OK.

-This project uses [this library](https://github.com/Krusen/BencodeNET) to work with torrent files
+This project uses [this library](https://github.com/Krusen/BencodeNET) to work with torrent files and Bencode in general.